2025 W-2 Forms are now available in your GMS Connect employee portal here.

 Filing And Documentation

-While calculating payroll and tax deductions are an important part of processing payroll, you also must file these deductions with various agencies, including the federal government.
+While calculating payroll and tax deductions is an important part of processing payroll, you also must file these deductions with various agencies, including the federal government.
 These tax reports include:

 • Form 941 – Employer’s Quarterly Federal Tax Return